I am a website developer, eBay trading assistant, work-at-home mum, writer and crafter.

 Ask yourself, why is the person selling it?
-It is is a brand name frying pan?
+Is it a brand-name frying pan?
 What is wrong with it?
 Even if nothing is wrong, even if they just 'upgraded' and no longer need it, you are buying germs, germs germs.

 10. Car Seats for Baby and Toddler

 As with baby cots and furniture, car seats are manufactured under strict guidelines, safety criteria and standards.
-Reviewed all too regularly, buying a second hand car seat is a ricky purchase.
+Reviewed all too regularly, buying a second-hand car seat is a risky purchase.

 The car seat may have been involved in an accident.
-Whist it may look like it is in one piece, the structure of it may be flawed, or the belt frayed, and may not ultimately protect your child in the unlikely event of another accident.
+Whilst it may look like it is in one piece, the structure of it may be flawed, or the belt frayed, and it may not ultimately protect your child in the unlikely event of another accident.

 Don’t risk your child’s life.

 I won't apologise for the fact that the majority of what was discussed here was germs, mites, and unhygienic habits.
 The truth is everyone is safe in their own world of germs.
 Germs are important for our immune system.
 We need them to help our own immune system develop.
 But there is a limit, and buying a second-hand item just because it is FREE or $1 is not worth the potential safety or health issues that come with it.